Any man who rides a bus to work after the age of 30 can count himself a failure in life.

 Example 1: People have money to spend?
 Let them drive cars

-When the Southland shopping centre expanded its premises in the early 1990s, owner Westfield canvassed the option of building a new station on the Frankston train line, which runs right past Southland but where the nearest station is over a kilometre away.
+When the Southland shopping centre expanded its premises in the early 1990s, owner Westfield canvassed the option of building a new station on the Frankston train line, which runs right past Southland but where the nearest station was over a kilometre away.
 A new station made commercial sense for Westfield, as having people come by train would avoid the need for a lot of extra car parking.
 Before long it had gained the support of the community, the council and the PTUA (for whom it had been long-standing policy).
 The only opponent was the Public Transport Corporation, who complained that the extra station would add to their trains’ running time – and besides, ‘real’ people would continue to drive there anyway.
 The Southland expansion duly went ahead without the station and with greatly expanded car parking instead.
-Two decades later Southland is still without a station, despite abortive promises to build one.
+It took over two decades more before Southland eventually got its station in 2017.

 Example 2: People want hassle-free transport?
 Let them drive cars